 - If there's no corresponding in-memory entry, the system looks for the entry in the persistent cache.

-- If the entry isn't in the persistent cache, fresh data is retrieved from the backend source, then cached.
+- If the entry isn't in the persistent cache:

 - When a policy invalidates a cache entry (such as with the InvalidateCache policy):

-- The message processing node receiving the request sends a request to invalidate the entry on all other nodes (including routers and management servers).
+- The message processing node receiving the request sends a request to invalidate the entry in L1 and L2 cache on all other nodes (including management servers).

 - If one message processor invalidates a cache entry, the system attempts to broadcast the invalidate event to all message processors.